The energy sector is methanol's fastest growing market

 Dimethyl ether (DME) is a clean-burning fuel that is typically produced from methanol.
 It can be stored and transported like liquefied petroleum gas (LPG).
 DME is being produced on a large scale in China, where it is primarily being blended with LPG for household cooking and heating.

 DME can also be used as a clean-burning substitute for diesel fuel, but this in not widespread today.
-Commercialization activities underway are focused on the heavy duty truck market in North America and the passenger vehicle market in Europe.
-DME projects are operating or under development in countries including: Japan, Trinidad & Tobago, South Korea, the United States, India, and Australia.
+Commercialization activities are underway to support the commercialization of DME as a vehicle fuel in North America and Europe.

 Methyl Tertiary Butyl Ether